scienmanas/Password-Manager/README.md

 If the codes gives error try to change the path of the files I imported, I used raw string for paths only, So change the relative path accordingly

+This can be used to save passwords with username/email of varius websites, also it generates a random assword everytime if needed by the user, once the generate password button is pressed, it automatically copies the generated password on the clipboard.

 Enjoy🙂